DemuriaGT/DemuriaGT/README.md

 ## Hi there, I'm Giorgi Demuria 👋

-I'm data analyst with experience in data processing, analysis, and visualization.\
+I'm data analyst with experience in data processing, analysis, and visualization.
-I had experience working on projects involving mobile app user behavior analysis, as well as database analysis for subscription-based services.\
 Proficient in Python, SQL, and Tableau.\
+I had experience working on projects related to user behavior analysis, marketing effectiveness evaluation, and statistical testing.\
-Always open to new challenges and opportunities for growth in data analytics and related fields!
+I have always been interested in statistics and its practical applications, which led me to the field of data analytics.
+That's why I'm always open to new challenges and opportunities for growth in data analytics and related fields! 😉\

 ## Connect with me:
 [![Telegram][1]][2] [![LinkedIn][3]][4] [![Instagram][5]][6]